 Myth 4: It takes years to be approved.

 The amount of time it takes to win disability benefits is on a case-to-case basis.
 Some applicants may find that having a disability attorney on their side when applying for benefits can help speed up the claim process.
 For example, an attorney can make sure you submit all proper documentation and handle your appeal, if needed.
 In fiscal year 2021, it took 165 days, on average, for the SSA to process initial disability claims.

 Myth 5: People who have never worked receive SSDI benefits.

-In order to receive Social Security disability insurance (SSDI) benefits you must have worked 5 out of the previous 10 years and contributed a part of your wages to Social Security through taxes.
-For most employers this is an automatic deduction from your paycheck.
+In order to receive Social Security disability insurance (SSDI) benefits you must have worked 5 out of the previous 10 years.
+You must also have contributed a part of your wages to Social Security through FICA payroll taxes.
+For most employers , is an automatic deduction from your paycheck.
 If you have never worked or contributed to the SSDI program, you may be eligible for SSI at a much lower monthly amount as a form of welfare, but not SSDI.

 You May Qualify for Legal Assistance

 If you still have questions after reading these myths about Social Security disability, we recommend talking to a lawyer.
 Every attorney in our network offers free, no-obligation consultations to give confidential answers to all your claim questions.
 Whether you file on your own or with professional help from a lawyer, it’s always free to apply.
-The only time you’ll pay is if that lawyer helps you win benefits.
-And if you do win, you’ll only pay a small, one-time fee.
+However, having an attorney file your claim makes you nearly 3x more likely to receive benefits.
+The only time you’ll pay is if that lawyer helps you win disability payments.
+And if you do win, then you’ll only pay a small, one-time fee.